bshlgrs/HyperactiveRecord/README.md

 - ways to define reduction methods, eg `average` and `sum`
 - How to implement this.
 Does it use [Arel](https://github.com/rails/arel)?

+> In HyperStrict mode, it also bans you from directly calling relations.
+Eg you can’t call the comments method on a User object like you would in Rails; if you want to access your comments you have to do it from the HyperactiveQuery where you loaded that user.
+This makes n + 1 queries impossible to write accidentally.
+I’m not sure whether HyperStrict mode is a good idea.

 ## Useful links